 Note.
 Associations between lifetime stressor count and STB.
 Hierarchical regression analyses modeled study site in the first Block, stressors in the second, and psychological distress (K6 scores) in the third; lifetime STB was the dependent variable.
-Asterisks and bold text highlight associations significant at an adjusted threshold of $\rho < 0.0125$.
+Associations significant at an adjusted threshold of $\rho < 0.0125$.